 Serial Murder by Healthcare Professionals

-Dr Shipman killed at least 215 patients and may have begun his murderous career at the age of 25, within a year of finishing his medical training.
+Dr. Shipman killed at least 215 patients and may have begun his murderous career at the age of 25, within a year of finishing his medical training.
 His case has had a profound impact on the practice of medicine in the United Kingdom (Gunn, 2010).

-Yorker (2006) states that the prosecution of Charles Cullen, a nurse who killed at least 40 patients over a 16-year period, highlights the need to better understand the phenomenon of serial murder by healthcare professionals
+Yorker (2006) states that the prosecution of Charles Cullen, a nurse who killed at least 40 patients over a 16-year period, highlights the need to better understand the phenomenon of serial murder by healthcare professionals.

-Famous Serial Killers in the Criminal History
+Famous Serial Killers in Criminal History

 Jack the Ripper

-Andre Chikatilo alias the Citizen X
+Andre Chikatilo, alias the Citizen X

-Andre Chikatilo. was born shortly after the Ukrainian famine that was artificially organized under the Stalinist Collectivization.
-Some claim that during the Ukrainian famine which was called Holodomor, young Chikatilo’s elder brother Stephan had been cannibalized by the hungry neighbors.
+Andre Chikatilo was born shortly after the Ukrainian famine that was artificially organized under the Stalinist collectivization.
+Some claim that during the Ukrainian famine, which was called Holodomor, young Chikatilo’s elder brother, Stephan, had been cannibalized by the hungry neighbors.
 Young Chikatilo was constantly surrounded by horror and destitution.

-He was a bright student and became a school teacher after finishing his formal education.
+He was a bright student and became a schoolteacher after finishing his formal education.
 He was an introvert with gentle behavior.
-Although externally Chikatilo looked calm and well-mannered his psyche was severely damaged due to the horror and childhood anxieties that he experienced.
-Deep down Chikatilo felt lonely and alienated.
+Although externally Chikatilo looked calm and well-mannered, his psyche was severely damaged due to the horror and childhood anxieties that he experienced.
+Deep down, Chikatilo felt lonely and alienated.
 He got married and had two children.
-For the outside world Andre Chikatilo was a model citizen.
-He did not smoke or drink and even became a Communist party member.
-He obtained a University degree in Marxism.
+For the outside world, Andre Chikatilo was a model citizen.
+He did not smoke or drink and even became a Communist Party member.
+He obtained a university degree in Marxism.

 Professor Alexander Bukhanovsky on Kahawatta Murders

-Professor Bukhanovsky further told me that similar murder pattern like Kahawatta had occurred in Southern Italy between 1995 and 1997.
+Professor Bukhanovsky further told me that a similar murder pattern like Kahawatta's had occurred in Southern Italy between 1995 and 1997.
 There were fifteen murders of elderly women over the age of 70 years old.
-According to Campobasso (2009) not all the murders were attributed to a single serial killer.
+According to Campobasso (2009), not all the murders were attributed to a single serial killer.
 The majority of the victims were stabbed multiple times in the neck, except for three cases in which the cause of death was manual strangulation.
 There was evidence of sexual assault in only one of the cases.
 All the victims were discovered in their own apartments, which were located on the ground level, with no signs of forced entry.

-Charles Sobhraj or the Bikini Killer
+Charles Sobhraj, or the Bikini Killer

 Charles Sobhraj (born in 1944) is a French serial killer of Indian and Vietnamese origin.
-Charles Sobhraj had a problem childhood and grew up on the streets of Saigon and in juvenile prisons in France.
+Charles Sobhraj had a problematic childhood and grew up on the streets of Saigon and in juvenile prisons in France.
 Sobhraj preyed on Western tourists throughout Southeast Asia during the 1970s.

-The Journalist Richard Neville interviewed Sobhraj and published a book titled ‘The Life and Crimes of Charles Sobhraj that narrates the intricate methods that he used to kill his victims.
-As Richard Neville highlights Sobhraj was famous for his mastery of disguise, his multiple identities and his ability to deceive.
+The journalist Richard Neville interviewed Sobhraj and published a book titled ‘The Life and Crimes of Charles Sobhraj’ that narrates the intricate methods that he used to kill his victims.
+As Richard Neville highlights, Sobhraj was famous for his mastery of disguise, his multiple identities, and his ability to deceive.
 At present Charles Sobraj is in custody serving a prison term.

 Serial Killers and the Sri Lankan Society

-We should not forget that War can create heroes as well as slayers.
-After the Vietnam War some distinguished solders became deviant characters as a result of combat trauma and committed crimes.
-For instance Sgt.Dwight H Johnson who was awarded the Medal of Honor for his bravery and distinguished service became an antisocial.
+We should not forget that war can create heroes as well as slayers.
+After the Vietnam War, some distinguished soldiers became deviant characters as a result of combat trauma and committed crimes.
+For instance, Sgt.
+Dwight H. Johnson, who was awarded the Medal of Honour for his bravery and distinguished service, became antisocial.

 The Sri Lankan Police Department needs knowledge and skills to handle crimes committed by these deviant personalities and especially by the serial killers.
-As a matter of fact higher numbers of serial killers do not exhibit the conventional criminal behavior pattern.
-Therefore the Police officers should be educated and equipped with knowledge and skills to deal with such people and situations.
+As a matter of fact, higher numbers of serial killers do not exhibit the conventional criminal behavior pattern.
+Therefore, the police officers should be educated and equipped with knowledge and skills to deal with such people and situations.

 Let me suggest you to translate this very article in to sinhala (or give permission to someone else to do it for you) because these facts should go to the general public (and also for those who are engaged in such investigations).
 Identification of serial killing from short-tempered mass killings and contract killings are really important.
 I think here you have done it better than most.
 In search for that not only the number of murders but mostly the pattern of killings and the murderer's attitudes are also important.
 This article is one of best that situation demands.
 Thanks for sharing.